About the Program

 Dimiter Angelov, PhD, Dumbarton Oaks Professor of Byzantine History, Harvard University

-Yota Batsaki, PhD, Executive Director of Dumbarton Oaks, Harvard University
+Yota Batsaki, PhD, Executive Director of Dumbarton Oaks and Co-Investigator of the Dumbarton Oaks Plant Humanities Initiative, Harvard University

-Sahar Bazzaz, PhD, Professor of History, College of the Holy Cross
+Sahar Bazzaz, PhD, Professor of History and Chair of the Department of History, College of the Holy Cross

-Eurydice Georganteli, PhD, Lecturer in Art History and Numismatics, Harvard University
+Eurydice Georganteli, PhD, Lecturer on Late Antique and Medieval Art and Numismatics, Harvard University

-PhD, Associate Librarian in Global Studies and Development, University of Virginia
+Dimitri Kastritsis, PhD, Associate Librarian for Global Studies and Development, University of Virginia

 Gregory Nagy, PhD, Francis Jones Professor of Classical Greek Literature and Professor of Comparative Literature, Harvard University

-Michael Puett, PhD, Walter C. Klein Professor of Chinese History and Professor of Anthropology, Harvard University
+Michael Puett, PhD, Walter C. Klein Professor of Chinese History and Professor of Anthropology and Director of the Asia Center, Harvard University

 8 credits